TennoAndros/FE-MERN-Socialize/README.md

 # Socialize

 Welcome to Socialize, a social networking application that allows users to connect with friends, share moments, and interact with posts.
-With a focus on user authentication and dynamic content, Socialize Up offers various features to enhance your social experience.
+With a focus on user authentication and dynamic content, Socialize offers various features to enhance your social experience.

 ## Table of Contents